rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 22-Create Room Key

-1. Fetch the key options and insert these values as needed in 22b
-2. This API is to fetch the key encoder id which you need for 22b.
-For sandbox it is default value which is already inserted into 22b.
-There are no physical encoders configured and therefore this API will not return any response for Sandbox
+This is for illustration purposes, because it relies upon a key card vendor being integrated into your environment.

-3. Creating a Key 22b.
+1. Creating a Key.
 KeyType by default should be `New`

 ## 23-Create a Service Request OPTIONAL

 1. Fetch Service request codes
 2. Create a Service request to provide towel by Housekeeping department.
 Ensure you change the tag `openDate` within the payload
-3. Fetch the Service Request Codes applied to the reservation to see whether it was successfully inserted
+3. Fetch the Service Request Codes applied to the reservation to see whether it was successfully inserted.  *Note* that due to a known bug this returns all service requests.
+Look through the response body to check that the service request created in step 1 exists in the response.

 ## 24-Set Wake up Call OPTIONAL